Malaysia ranks among the planet’s most biodiverse regions.

 Make reservations and plan your trip weeks beforehand.

-2. West Malaysia’s tallest mountain and Rafflesia in Kinabalu National Park (Sabah)
+2. East Malaysia’s tallest mountain and Rafflesia in Kinabalu National Park (Sabah)

 Mount Kinabalu dominates Kinabalu National Park near Sabah’s capital.

 At 4095 meters (13,435 feet), it’s Malaysia’s highest peak.

 Aside from mountaineering, the national park is a biodiversity hotspot.
 Thousands of species of flowers including the notorious rotting flesh Rafflesia and orchids grow in the forests.

 More than 4500 types of animals and birds nestle in the thick undergrowth too.

 Kinabalu National Park retains a pristine and relatively undisturbed environment.

 Combine a trip to Kinabalu National Park and nearby Ranau.